code4libtoronto/2016-07-28-librarycarpentrylessons/xpath-xquery/lesson2.md

 XPath represents xml as a tree data structure.
 Here are some common terminologies to describe elements of the XML document tree:

-**node** - XML trees are composed of connected XML elements in a hierarchy = nodes of the tree
+**node** - XML trees are composed of connected XML elements in a hierarchy = nodes of the tree.
+Note: Nodes and elements are used interchangeably in this lesson.

 **level** - a level represents a hierahical connection from one node to another